campus-occupancy/campus-occupancy.github.io/index.md

 Once you are logged in, you can edit data by uploading a .csv file of your data and generate the map:

 ![](images/M1-EDITDATAPAGE.png)

+## Developer Guide:
+This section provides information to any Meteor developers intrested in using this code for their own developement.

+### Installation

 ## Development history:
 The campus occupancy project followed the [Issue Driven Project Management Practices](http://courses.ics.hawaii.edu/ics314f19/modules/project-management/).